vesuxyz/docs/docs/explore/defi-spring.md

 In order to earn STRK tokens on Vesu all you have to do is supplying assets to one of the eligible markets.

-Your interest earned across all Earn positions in a certain market count towards your STRK allocation.
+Your interest earned across all Earn positions in certain markets count towards your STRK allocation.

 :::note
 According to the Starknet Foundation’s criteria, only non-recursive deposits of stablecoins (USDC/USDT) are eligible for STRK rewards.
 For example, if you deposit USDC and borrow USDT, you’ll still earn the organic Supply APY on your USDC, but you won’t receive any extra STRK rewards due to the USDT debt.